SonarSource/sonarqube-quality-gate-action/README.md

 - `SONAR_HOST_URL` – **Optional** this tells the scanner where SonarQube is hosted, otherwise it will get the one from the scan report.
 You can set the `SONAR_HOST_URL` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).

 - `SONAR_ROOT_CERT` – Holds an additional root certificate (in PEM format) that is used to validate the SonarQube server certificate.
 You can set the `SONAR_ROOT_CERT` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).

+- `SET_SONAR_PROJECT_STATUS` - Sets the metadata (quality gate status) of a project as the output.
+Check https://sonarcloud.io/web_api/api/qualitygates/project_status?deprecated=false&section=response for more details on the metadata that SonarQube server returns.

 ## Quality Gate check run